 The Future of Aqua-Fi

-Like every other invention, the idea has been tested and many now will contribute to taking the concept into perfection.
-The time now is not far away when the Aqua-fi will seamlessly work as like as normal wifi signals.
+Like every other invention, the idea has been tested and many now will contribute to taking the concept to perfection.
+The time now is not far away when Aqua-fi will seamlessly work as normal wifi signals.